metauni/metauni.github.io/festival/index.md

 * (*[Matthew Farrugia-Roberts](https://far.in.net)*): **20:00-21:00** Considering a Career in AI Safety
 * (*[Eleanor McMurtry](https://lnor.net)*): **21:00-22:00** Ceci n’est pas un secret
 * (*[Will Troiani](https://williamtroiani.github.io)*): **22:00-23:00** Logic and Quantum Computing

-Discussion sessions

-* *GPT for NPCs*: Making virtual worlds come alive with intelligent agents
-* *Classes vs replays & AIs at metauni*: what does higher education look like in the future?

 Organisation of the event is taking place in the [metauni Discord](https://discord.gg/9yBaAxPSK8) in the channel `#festival-2023`.
 The first [metauni Festival](https://metauni.org/posts/festival/festival) was held in August 2021.